-Current expected total employer contributions to the Scheme for the year ending 31 March 2018 are nil.

-The results of the actuarial funding valuation as at 31 March 2019 may give rise to a revised schedule of contributions and as such the quantities in the above paragraph may be liable to change.
+Current expected total employer contributions to the WPD South West segment of the ESPS for the year ending 31 March 2018 are £nil.
+The results of the actuarial funding valuation as at 31 March 2019 may give rise to a revised schedule of contributions and as such the quantities in the above may be liable to change.

-The weighted average duration of the defined benefit obligation is around 17 years.
+The weighted average duration of the defined benefit obligation is around 18 years.